Gusdotnet/sportsflix/README.md

 The main idea of said redesign was to give access to popular and unpopular sports so people can discover new passions and hobbies.

 This project was made using CSS, HTML, JavaScript and JQuery.

+This project has educational objective only, not being used commercially.